MaibornWolff/dcos-hivemq/README.md

 in maintenance mode.
 Only if the node has no connected clients any more and the cluster is still healthy, will this task finish and the node be killed.

-Currently, HiveMQ does not provide a health endpoint, therefore the decommission_task is without effect (but runs nevertheless).
-The files status.json and test_decom.sh can be used to develop and test the communication with the future endpoint.
+Currently, HiveMQ does not provide a health or decomimission endpoint, therefore the decommission_task is without effect (but runs nevertheless).
+The files status.json and test_decom.sh can be used to develop and test the communication with a future endpoint.

 The important part of the scheduler customisation is in CustomizedDecommissionPlanFactory, where an additional DeploymentStep is inserted before the task is killed.
 The decommission_step can therefore easily be moved behind the task killing step if that is the desired behaviour.

 In that context please also note, that the customised scheduler will fail if the service definition svc.yml does not contain a decommission_task task for every node that is defined there.
 If you want to remove decommissioning altogether, you have